arkatebi/OpenWorld-problem/README.md

-## Gene Annotations with Exp evidences in UniProtKB/SwissProt
+## Gene Annotations with Exp Evidence Codes in UniProtKB/SwissProt
 * Creates a table of gene counts for a set of species in UniProtKB/SwissProt whose annotations have experimental evidence codes.
 * Creates graphs of the gene counts for those speceis over a set of time points.